Plogeur/STOAT/README.md

 ### Manhattan and QQ plots

-STOAT will generated a manhattan and a QQ plot for binary and quantitatif analysis.
+STOAT-NODE will generated a manhattan and a QQ plot for binary and quantitatif analysis.

 ### SequenceTube